What does therapy look like?

 How I Work

 My work is collaborative and responsive rather than formula-driven.
-We pay attention to patterns, defenses, and relationships as they show up in real time, adjusting the work based on what is actually useful for the client.
+We pay attention to patterns, defenses, and relationships as they show up in real time, adjusting the work based on what's useful for the client.
 The goal is not quick fixes, but lasting internal changes that translate into everyday life.

 For Parents